SkyhawkAnalytics/Mobile-SDK-Handbook/README.md

 DJI drones will save photos and videos captured through the camera to the SD card inserted into the camera.
 Information about the current state of the SD card can be accessed through the camera interface.

-#### 2. Playback
+#### 2. Playback State and Manager

 Accessing the media files in the SD card require that you switch the camera into a playback mode.
 There are several different playback modes, each allowing you to view or manipulate the files differently.
-The camera interface allows you to switch between playback modes, and carry out actions specific to each mode.
+The playback manager allows you to switch between playback modes, and carry out actions specific to each mode.
+Moreover, you can check the playback state like the numbersOfThumbnail, currentSelectedFileIndex, videoDuration, etc.

 #### 3. System State

 The system state of the camera is monitored through a set of bool values.
 Is the camera overheating?
-Is the camera connected to a PC?
-Is it currently taking a single photo, or continuous photos?
+Is the camera in USB mode?
+Is it currently taking a single photo, or burst photos?
 The answers to these and similar questions are found in the camera interface.

-#### 4. Settings
+#### 4. Camera Parameters

-The DJI drones' cameras have a large number of settings to adjust (i.e. shutter speed, ISO, aperture).
-The camera interface allows you to adjust these settings.
+Camera has various parameter ranges for you to adjust (i.e. shutter speed range, ISO range, aperture range).
+The camera interface allows you to adjust these parameters.

-### Battery

-#### 1. Smart Battery

-The DJI battery interface includes a set of Smart Battery functions, which can be used to ensure that the drone has enough battery left to return home.
+#### 5. Camera Lens State

+DJI X5 and X5R camera support adjusting camera lens feature.
+You can check if lens installed, lens type, focusMode, etc from the camera lens state.

+#### 6. Media and Media Manager

+Media is a class used to store information about an individual media file in the drone's SD card.
+It can represents either photo or video.
+There are various media types like JPEG, MP4, RAWDNG, etc. It contains the necessary parameters, for example fileName, created time and thumbnail.
+The Media Manager provides functions for you to fetch or delete media list.

 ### Gimbal

 ![](./Images/gimbal.png)

 The gimbal is the mechanism that keeps the camera steady while the drone moves, absorbing shock from vibrations and sudden movements.
 The gimbal is also responsible for controlling the direction that the camera is pointing in.
 The gimbal interface allows you to control and get information about the gimbal.

+### Battery

+The DJI battery interface includes a set of Smart Battery functions, which can be used to get battery state, warning info and self discharge day.
+It can ensure whether the battery is healthy to use for flying and has enough battery to return home.

+### AirLink

+AirLink represents the wireless communication either between the RC(Ground System) and aircraft(Air System), or between the DJI WiFi product(Like Phantom 3 Standard, OSMO) and mobile device.

+#### 1. Light Bridge Link

+  This is used for DJI Light Bridge 2.
+It provides a set of functions, which can be used to get and set channel, data transfer rate, FPV video quality latency, FPV video band width, etc. Also, you can set video output format like HDMI, SDI and even set PIP(Picture In Picture) position on the screen.
+Furthermore, it contains delegate methods to get RC signal info, signal strength, video data, etc.

+#### 2. WiFi Link

+ This is used for DJI Phantom 3 Standard and OSMO.
+It provides a set of functions, which can be used to get and set WiFi SSID, password, frequency band.
+Also you can reboot the WiFi and update the WiFi signal quality too.

+### Handheld Controller

+The handheld controller can be used to control core functionality of DJI Handheld devices, especially for OSMO.
+You can modify OSMO's mode like sleep mode, awake mode and even shut down the device.

 ### Main Controller

 The main controller can be used to provide fundamental information about the drone, as well as control core functionality.